facebook-pixel

 The Arts

 For beginning and intermediate potters.
-Beginning potters create works of art through demonstrated and supervised basic hand building techniques that support exploration in a studio setting covering the process of working with clay – designing, curing, finishing and firing.
+Beginning potters create works of art through demonstrated and supervised basic wheel throwing techniques that support exploration in a studio setting covering the process of working with clay – designing, curing, finishing and firing.

 Instructor: Annie Pollard